balmjs/balm/README.md

 └── ...
 ```

-> :rocket: We recommend using [Balm CLI](https://github.com/balmjs/balm-cli) to scaffold out a front-end web app. :ghost:
+> :rocket: We recommend using [Balm CLI](https://github.com/balmjs/balm-cli) to scaffold out a front-end web app.

 ## Ecosystem